 Option 1: Flights from Anchorage to King Salmon range from $445-$660/per person round trip.
 Once your in King Salmon you have the following options - A water taxi (through Katmai Water Taxi) is $275 per person round trip and takes about 45 min each way.
 A float plane ride (through Katmai Air) costs $290 per person round trip.
 For $15 the choice seems obvious to us, but if float/small planes aren't your thing then the water taxi might appeal to you!

-Option 2: Day trip float plane rides from Anchorage directly to Brooks camp are on average around $950/per person round trip.
-We found several companies that offer this (Katmai Air & Fly Katmai to name a couple) but we definitely recommend shopping around to find the best deal!
+Option 2: Day trip float plane rides from Anchorage & Homer directly to Brooks camp are on average around $950/per person round trip.
+We found several companies that offer this (Katmai Air & Fly Katmai from Anchorage and Alaska Bear Viewing & Scenic Bear Viewing from Homer are a couple options) but we definitely recommend shopping around to find the best deal!
+Use this link to see all 35+ air taxi service providers approved by the NPS.

 Option 3: Chartering a plane from Homer to Brooks Camp can range greatly in price.
 We were lucky to have another couple ready to jump on this opportunity to help us cover the costs of this.
 We utilized Steller Air and it was $2800 total round trip.
 This was the least expensive charter price we could find, and because we split this between 4 people it was only $700 per person.
 When you compare this to the day trips or non direct options, we actually saved by chartering and it was far less complicated!